mwasplund/mwasplund.github.io/_posts/2022-11-29-project-level-modules.md

 	Interface: "json11.cpp"
 	```

-For a full delta take a look at the comparison of my forked branch to the original master: https://github.com/dropbox/json11/compare/master...mwasplund:json11:master .
+For a full changeset, take a look at the comparison of my [forked branch](https://github.com/dropbox/json11/compare/master...mwasplund:json11:master).
 Note that extra care was taken to ensure the code can compile continue to function using legacy header includes as well as a module interface.
 Once the project is built as a Soup Package with no local dependencies it can be published to the public feed.
 This will generate an archive of the source files and Recipe definition which is all that is required to build the project on any system that has Soup installed.
 ```console
 soup publish